openbible-io/bsb/README.md

 The following XLSX columns are purposefully excluded:
 - BSB Sort: This is just the row number.
-- Transliteration: A better version is included in amalgamated Hebrew/Greek sources.
-- BDB/Thayers: More complete and deduped versions are available elsewhere.
+- BDB/Thayers: Greatly increases file size.
+More complete and deduped versions are available elsewhere.

 ## Running
 Download interlinear XLSX tables and per-book USFM using [CURL.](https://curl.se/)